firasm/jupyterbook_course_template/about/syllabus_bits/policies.md

 For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred to the President’s Advisory Committee on Student Discipline.
 Careful records are kept in order to monitor and prevent recurrences.

-A more detailed description of academic integrity, including the University’s policies and procedures, may be found in the [Academic Calendar](http://okanagan.students.ubc.ca/calendar/index.cfm?tree=3,54,111,0.)
+A more detailed description of academic integrity, including the University’s policies and procedures, may be found on the [Academic Integrity Website](https://academicintegrity.ubc.ca/about-academic-integrity/)

 If you have any questions about how academic integrity applies to this course, please consult with your professor.